kayMens/kayMens/README.md

 - 👋 Hi, I’m @kayMens
-- 👀 I’m interested in Web and Mobile development.
+- 👀 I’m interested building solutions.
-- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on projects using #Laravel, #Vue and #Flutter.
+- 💞️ Currently building Android apps with #Kotlin and #Compose.
 - 📫 Reach me via email: nanaarko72@gmail.com
-- 🐦 Tweet @ me: @_KwekuAM
+- 🐦 Tweet @ me: @_KwekuAM or maybe not

 <!---
 kayMens/kayMens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.